Interdice/Interdice/README.md

 - 👋 Hi, I’m @Interdice
-- 👀 I’m interested in games, coding and emulators
+- 👀 I’m interested in games, coding and emulators, but am still a beginner
 - 🌱 I’m currently learning how to make emulators
 - 💞️ I’m looking to collaborate on open source projects that interest me
 - 📫 How to reach me idk

 <!---